marcodpt/microspa/README.md

 <ms-ticker count="20" delay="3"></ms-ticker>
 ```

-And should also handle the url case:
+And it should also handle the case of the url:
 ```
 #/ticker?count=20&delay=3
 ```